hzeller/augenmass/README.md

 ========

-Given a background photo, you can draw lines on top of it whose relative length is shown.
+Given a background photo, you can draw lines on top of it whose relative lengths are shown.
 Double-clicking on a line allows you to set a 'reference size', all the other numbers are adjusted accordingly.

 Use this for instance by taking a picture of something with a ruler in the